-The digital media age has brought the benefit of everything you do online being measureable.
-With a relatively simple addition to website code it is possible to monitor not only how a visitor finds a site but also how they interact with it once they are on it.
+The digital media age has brought the benefit of everything you do online being measurable.
+With a relatively simple addition to website code, it is possible to monitor not only how a visitor finds a site but also how they interact with it once they are on it.
 This is more than just understanding pages visited and how long someone spent browsing…. this is about real performance data.

 Sure, this assumes that your measurement of success is somewhat related to traffic and honestly most of your goals are related to traffic.
 The more traffic you have generally will result in the following:

 - You will have more pingbacks and people referencing you.

 - You will have a greater potential to make more money.

 - You will have a better shot at ranking higher in search engine results.

 Of course, all of this comes back to measuring your success, managing it well, and responding to the information presented to you via analytics.
 Thus, without analytics, you won’t be able to execute these great things.